 Here are the visual steps to make perfect tiginys

-Step 10: Pull the plastic wrap together to form a round loaf and chill for 3-4 hours.
+- Pull the plastic wrap together to form a round loaf and chill for 3-4 hours.
+If the plastic wants to unwrap use some binder clips to hold in place.
 Slice, serve and enjoy!
+Keep refrigerated.

 If you are interested in more traditional ethnic type desserts here are a couple more to check out below.
 You can bookmark them and try them later or pin them on Pinterest.
 Enjoy!